 Completing the weekend are a number of demonstrations and workshops, which are individually ticketed and admission prices range from £2 to £20.
 For example, festival-goers can participate in a two-hour, stilton-themed cookery course entitled Stilton with Everything, during which they’ll learn to make a quick and easy blue cheese soda bread alongside being taught some more ambitious recipes.

-The Southbank Centre is well worth a visit if you're staying in a luxury London hotel this spring, with an accessible central location served by a number of Underground stations.
+The Southbank Centre is well worth a visit if you’re staying in The Montcalm London Marble Arch Hotel this spring, with an accessible central location served by a number of Underground stations.